carltheperson/advanced-js-objects/chapters/chapter-4.md

 console.log(Object.keys(proxyObj)) // ["a", "b", "c"]
 ```

-This will also allow our “fake” property keys to be used with the Spread operator (`{...obj}`) and the for..in loop.
+This will also allow our “fake” property keys to be used with the spread operator (`{...obj}`) and the for..in loop.

 > ⚠️ For the descriptor returned, it is required to have the `configurable` attribute set to `true` unless the target explicitly has `configurable` set to `false` for the same property.
+Don't worry too much about why.
+This is just a quirk of proxies.
 >

-Trap ideas
+#### Trap ideas

 The traps showed so far have been pretty simple.
 Here are some more interesting ideas for traps.
 There are code examples for these in appendix X.

 - Validate data